abhilashtengli/Academic-Performance-Tracking/README.md

 ## Project Overview

-- The Student Marks Management System is a Java-Spring Boot project that allows an admin (professor) to allocate marks to students using their unique student identification number (USN).
+- The Academic-Performance-Tracking  is a Java-Spring Boot project that allows an admin (professor) to allocate marks to students using their unique student identification number (USN).
 Students can access their final marks by providing their USN.
 This project is implemented using Maven and RESTAPI's to connect frontend and backend.